VanWrath/flexible-fundraising-single-web-page/README.md

 #### Donation data

-If you need to fetch data from an external API, you may do so by updating the `URL` variable on line 19 in the `/src/App.js` file.
-This URL link is used in the Fetch block on line 39 and is designed to make API calls in 2 second intervals to retreive donation data.
+If you need to fetch data from an external API, you may do so by updating the `URL` variable on line 20 in the `/src/App.js` file.
+This URL link is used in the fetch block on line 42 and is designed to make API calls in 2 second intervals to retreive donation data.
 This feature has not been tested and not guaranteed to work right away.

 Currently the donation data displayed is dummy data from `src/data/data.json`.